berlinrs/berline.rs/chat.md

 # Rust Berlin Matrix Chat

-Rust Berlin hosts their own [Matrix] server under chat.berline.rs.
+Rust Berlin hosts their own [Matrix] server under rustch.at.

 It has 2 major channels for our meetups: